gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 }'
 ```

-So to recap what just happend here:
+So to recap what just happened here:
  * For string/text fields that should be exact matches then define as a keyword mapping
- * For string/text fields that should be partial matches based on relevance then define as a text mapping together with an optional anayzer like 'english'
+ * For string/text fields that should be partial matches based on relevance then define as a text mapping together with an optional analyser like 'english'

 Now reimport the data